 By making sure you seal the pizza tightly, you protect it from picking up any smells and bacteria that might be present in the refrigerator.

-If you want to reduce cleanup, use the foil that your pizza sits on.
+If you want to reduce cleanup, reuse the foil that your pizza sits on.
 This way, wiping the container clean is usually a breeze.

 If the mentioned four days of storage aren’t good enough for your needs, freeze the leftover slices.
 It’s as simple as wrapping them in plastic wrap and then putting them into freezer bags.
-This way, they’ll keep for months.
+This way, they’ll keep for at least 3 months.

 When it’s time to reheat the pizza, thaw the leftovers in the fridge overnight, and follow the instruction in the next section.
 Or, if you’re in a hurry, thaw and reheat them in one go.